getroomservice/examples/README.md

 This example has a basic setup with Next.js and an [Auth Webhook](https://docs.roomservice.dev/docs/concepts/auth) setup already.
 Use it as a starting point to build the multiplayer app of your dreams.

-Copy this into your terminal to start here:
+Copy this into your terminal to use this example:
 ```sh
 curl https://raw.githubusercontent.com/getroomservice/examples/master/create.sh | bash -s -- next.js-minimal
 ```